Grant Application Process

 - Initial Intent.
 Notify Institutional Grants office and your Dean/Director of your

-intent to develop a grant proposal, and work with IG staff to fill out a Notice of
+intent to develop a grant proposal, and work with IG staff to fill out a Notice of Intent to Apply (NIA).
+IG will route it for administrative approval.

 - Project Development.
 Completing the NIA will require meeting with various department